PostHog/posthog.com/contents/blog/posthog-changelog.md

 We've added a new element selector to [the PostHog toolbar](/manual/toolbar) so that it's easier to create actions in some circumstances.

-The new modal shows the element wrapping a selected element, so that subsequent clicks build up a selection.
+The new modal shows the HTML elements wrapping the selected element, so that your clicks build up a selection.
 Want to give it a go?
 We've updated [our toolbar tutorial](/tutorials/toolbar) with instructions.

 ### URL query parameter converter app
 ![outfunnel app](../images/blog/array/outfunnel-app.gif)